josestrk/PersonalQR/README.md

 PersonalQR
 ==========

-This application has the purpose of letting users share personal information to other users by sending a QR code.
+This web application is intended to show users’ profiles through QR codes.
+Profiles are customized by the own users, who decide which data they want to disclose and to whom.

 It will be a secure way to share your personal information, accessible and user friendly.